About Visual Communications

 Visual Communications is a program at Chemeketa Community College in Salem, Oregon.
-We offer three degree tracks: AAS in Graphic Design, Graphic Design with an Option in Interactive Media that focuses on Web design, and AAS in Multimedia Arts, in which students study photography, filmmaking, and motion graphics & animation.
+We offer two degree tracks: AAS in Graphic Design, and AAS in Multimedia Arts, in which students study photography, filmmaking, and motion graphics & animation.

 Degrees We Offer

 In the Graphic Design degree track, students work closely together in all classes, sharing common studio space and computer lab facilities.
 Opportunities to work in traditional media alongside new media abound in both required and elective classes.
 As part of the program, all students develop skills in graphic design, web design, layout, typography, and digital media, as well as the teamwork, creative problem solving, and life-long learning skills essential to a successful creative career.
 Students produce a print and/or digital portfolio of work, including a personal stationery package and résumé, in preparation for entering the job market.